artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Create a transfer with existing checksums
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Archivematica can verify MD5, SHA1, and SHA256 checksums that were created outside of Archivematica.
+Archivematica can verify MD5, SHA1, SHA256, SHA512, and BLAKE2 checksums that
+were created outside of the system.
 Creating checksums outside of Archivematica is a good idea if you are concerned about loss of data integrity during the move into Archivematica.
 Checksums are checked during the *Verify transfer checksums* microservice on the Transfer tab.

 Checksums can be added to standard, DSpace, and disk image transfer types.
 Note that checksums are added to both unzipped and zipped transfer types as part of